pulgueta/Solvo-Global-Task/README.md

-# Tech task requested by Solvo Global for the Front End Developer position
+# Tech task requested for the Front End Developer position

 ## Requested on 07/25/2022